argoproj-labs/hera/README.md

 # Comparison

-There are other libraries currently available for structuring and submitting Argo Workflows:
+There have been other libraries available for structuring and submitting Argo Workflows:

-- [Couler](https://github.com/couler-proj/couler), which aims to provide a unified interface for constructing and managing workflows on different workflow engines;
+- [Couler](https://github.com/couler-proj/couler), which aimed to provide a unified interface for constructing and managing workflows on different workflow engines.
+It has now been unmaintained since its last commit in April 2022.
-- [Argo Python DSL](https://github.com/argoproj-labs/argo-python-dsl), which allows you to programmaticaly define Argo worfklows using Python.
+- [Argo Python DSL](https://github.com/argoproj-labs/argo-python-dsl), which allows you to programmatically define Argo worfklows using Python.
+It was archived in October 2021.

-While the aforementioned libraries provide amazing functionality for Argo workflow construction and submission, they require an advanced understanding of Argo concepts.
+While the aforementioned libraries provided amazing functionality for Argo workflow construction and submission, they required an advanced understanding of Argo concepts.
 When [Dyno Therapeutics](https://dynotx.com) started using Argo Workflows, it was challenging to construct and submit experimental machine learning workflows.
 Scientists and engineers at [Dyno Therapeutics](https://dynotx.com) used a lot of time for workflow definition rather than the implementation of the atomic unit of execution - the Python function - that performed, for instance, model training.

-Hera presents a much simpler interface for task and workflow construction, empowering users to focus on their own executable payloads rather than workflow setup.
-Here's a side by side comparison of Hera, Argo Python DSL, and Couler:
+Hera presents an intuitive Python interface to the underlying API of Argo, with custom classes making use of context managers and callables, empowering users to focus on their own executable payloads rather than workflow setup.

+<details><summary>Here's a side by side comparison of Hera, Couler, and Argo Python DSL</summary>

+You will see how Hera has focused on reducing the complexity of Argo concepts while also reducing the total lines of code required to construct the `diamond` example, which can be [found in the upstream Argo repository](https://github.com/argoproj/argo-workflows/blob/2a9bd6c83601990259fd5162edeb425741757484/examples/dag-diamond.yaml).

 <table>
 <tr><th>Hera</th><th>Couler</th><th>Argo Python DSL</th></tr>